scottredig/zig-javascript-bridge/README.md

 As of March 2025, zjb is only known to work with Zig 0.14.0.

 The simple folder provides a good template to start from.
 You'll need to update to reference to zjb in `build.zig.zon`.
 There's currently no release schedule for point releases, so you should use the latest available code.
-Eg, copy the entire `simple` folder into your empty project, then run `zig fetch --save=zjb https://github.com/scottredig/zig-javascript-bridge/archive/<put hash of latest commit to main here>.zip`
+Eg, copy the entire `simple` folder into your empty project, then run `zig fetch --save=zjb git+https://github.com/scottredig/zig-javascript-bridge`

 Call into Javascript using `zjb`, generate the Javascript side code, and then build an html page to combine them.